phpro/http-tools/docs/framework/magento2.md

-# Using this package inside Symfony
+# Using this package inside Magento2